Enjoy up to £485 in energy bill savings with cavity wall insulation!

 4. After the insulation material is in place, the installer seals the holes in the brickwork with cement, so that there are no noticeable changes to the facade of your property.

-The relatively quick and straightforward insulation process comes with plenty of pros, as well as some minor cons to consider.
+There are several types of cavity wall insulation, but the process is relatively quick and straightforward with plenty of pros, as well as some minor cons to consider.
 We’ve summarized the main points for you:

 Pros